frooshiantee/VoiceTestingAutomationTool/README.md

 * **How To Add New Termination Test Cases for Voice Automation Tool:** It is a step by step guide for adding new Term Test Cases on the tool

-* **VoiceTestingAutomationTool_Flow_07142017:** It is a comprehensive Infrastructre layout for which the tool is built
+* **VoiceTestingAutomationTool_Flow_07142017:** It is a comprehensive Infrastructure layout for which the tool is built